 My four-year-old loves squishy sensory play, but then quickly gets icked out and starts to rub the stuff on his pants.
 Why?
 I just don’t know.
 He also has a weird thing of getting it in his hair, which is an entirely different story.

-But we’ve got some varieties of slime and putty and noise making goo at our house now, and it always tends to end up on his knees.
+But we’ve got some varieties of slime and putty and noise-making goo at our house now, and it always tends to end up on his knees.
 But this post was inspired by a particularly bad slime on clothes incident.
 I still don’t know how he got it all over his lap and belly.
+Let’s talk about getting slime off clothes.

 How To Get Slime Off Clothes